-Foreign markets represented approximately 12% and 19% of our revenues in 2016 and 2015, respectively.
+Foreign markets represented approximately 19% and 19% of our revenues in 2015 and 2014, respectively, and 8% of our revenues for the three months ended March 31, 2016.
 We are working to expand market penetration, particularly in Asia.
 Any such expansion will subject us to the possibility of new business risks, including:

-- failure to fulfill foreign regulatory requirements, if applicable, to market our products; - · availability of, and changes in, reimbursement within prevailing foreign health care payment systems; - · adapting to the differing business practices and laws in foreign countries; - difficulties in managing foreign relationships and operations, including any relationships that we establish with foreign distributors or sales or marketing agents: - limited protection for intellectual property rights in some countries; - difficulty in collecting accounts receivable and longer collection periods; - costs of enforcing contractual obligations in foreign jurisdictions; - recessions in economies outside of the United States; - political instability and unexpected changes in diplomatic and trade relationships; - · currency exchange rate fluctuations; and - potentially adverse tax consequences.
+- · failure to fulfill foreign regulatory requirements, if applicable, to market our products; - · availability of, and changes in, reimbursement within prevailing foreign health care payment systems; - · adapting to the differing business practices and laws in foreign countries; - difficulties in managing foreign relationships and operations, including any relationships that we establish with foreign distributors or sales or marketing agents; - · limited protection for intellectual property rights in some countries;

+- · difficulty in collecting accounts receivable and longer collection periods; - · costs of enforcing contractual obligations in foreign jurisdictions; - · recessions in economies outside of the United States; - · political instability and unexpected changes in diplomatic and trade relationships; - · currency exchange rate fluctuations; and - potentially adverse tax consequences.